ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 - .pytest_cache
 - coverage.xml

-### NISystemLink Feeds Manager
+### NI SystemLink Feeds Manager

-NISystemLink Feeds Manager is a Python package to automate the process of publishing packages by creating the feeds and uploading the packages to the feeds using SystemLink APIs.
+NI SystemLink Feeds Manager is a Python package to automate the process of publishing packages by creating the feeds and uploading the packages to the feeds using SystemLink APIs.
 Please refer to this [HLD](https://github.com/ni/modernlab-ref-architecture/blob/nisystemlink-feeds-manager/nisystemlink_feeds_manager/docs/HLD/nisystemlink_feeds_manager.md) for more information about the package.

 ### User inputs

-- To build a single measurement plugin, user should pass the measurement plugin directory.
+- To build a single measurement plug-in package, users should pass the measurement plug-in directory.
-- To build multiple measurement plugins, user should provide the path to the base directory that contains all the measurement plugins and should pass the list of measurements plugins available in the base directory.
+- To build multiple measurement plug-ins, users should provide the path to the base directory that contains all the measurement plug-ins and can pass the list of measurement plugins to be packaged from the base directory.
 - To upload the packages to SystemLink, user should pass the following inputs:
     - SystemLink Server API URL
     - SystemLink API Key